 Why?
 Here is the reason.
 When you empty Trash on Mac, you're not really delete the files.
 It just disappears and isn't under your control from your operating system.
 The deletion operation only tells your computer: OK, now you can use the disk space occupied by the deleted files.
 Actually, the deleted files remain physically on your Mac hard drive as long as it has not overwritten by new files.
 That's why you're highly recommended to stop using your Mac if you want to undo Empty Trash on Mac.
 And with iSkysoft Data Recovery for Mac, you can recover either deleted files emptied from Trash or by Command+Delete.

-Besides, you can find all useful informations and tips about the "Delete" key on Mac keyboard and ways to delete items, programs and other data on Mac here: All Tips about Mac Delete.
+Besides, you can find all useful information and tips about the "Delete" key on Mac keyboard and ways to delete items, programs and other data on Mac here: All Tips about Mac Delete.